 - Typing the following command would add the JPG extension for all the extensionless image files:

-REN * *.JPG
+REN * *.jpg

 Portrait vs. Landscape Images

-You may sort the files using the Dimensions column (a column setting that you need to add by right-clicking the Column Header in the folder, and clicking More..).
+You may sort the files using the Dimensions column (which you need to add by right-clicking the Column Header in the folder and clicking More..).

 Backup Spotlight Images Using Script